You were never paying for the software.

 Dirty data + AI = worse decisions, faster, at scale.

 This is just GIGO — garbage in, garbage out — with a bigger blast radius.
-It is one of the oldest principles in computing, coined in 1963, and it has never been more relevant than right now.
+The principle is from 1963.
+It took sixty years and autonomous agents for it to grow teeth.

 The interface is free now.
 The guarantee underneath it is not.